 - For paper/email letters, the applicant must also send us a note saying they waive the right to see the recommendation.

 - The TOEFL (Test of English as a Foreign Language) is required of most applicants whose first language is not English.
 This includes US citizens as well as international students.

 - The university does not accept other tests in lieu of the TOEFL.

 - Applicants who have received a Bachelors or higher degree from a U.S. school are usually exempted from the TOEFL.

 - For test criteria, please see the international section of the Grad Admissions webpage.
 Test information

-- TOEFL scores can come in after the deadline.
+- TOEFL scores are due by the deadline.

 - GRE scores must be from within the last 5 years.

 Please have them in as soon as possible.